 Biological classification helps classify organisms into hierarchical categories according to similar traits and genetic relationships.
+The earliest classification was done by Aristotle.
+Followed by Linnaeus who proposed two kingdom classification.
+R. H. Whittaker proposed the five kingdom classification.
 The basis of biological classification is the foundation for this system, which classifies organisms according to characteristics such as cellular structure, modes of nutrition and genetic makeup.
-This topic is important in biology from Class 9 to NEET level as the basis for advanced studies.

 The history of biological classification is as follows: